AI Agency Cash Flow: How to Manage Money When You're Growing Fast (And Avoid Running Out)

 Cash flow management is not glamorous.
 It does not generate LinkedIn content ideas or strategic positioning advantages.
 But it is, more than almost anything else, what determines whether a growing AI agency survives to capture the revenue opportunity in front of it or runs out of runway before it gets there.
 Agencies die of cash flow problems far more frequently than they die of bad strategy.

 This guide gives you the complete cash flow management framework for AI agency owners — from understanding the timing dynamics that create cash flow risk through the structures, practices, and reserves that protect your agency from avoidable financial stress.
+Whether you are at $5,000 per month or $50,000 per month, the principles here will help you avoid the financial traps that kill growing agencies.

 Cash Flow Timing: Where the Risk Lives